josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/singletons_autoload.md

 To begin, download the template from here:
 [singleton_autoload_starter.zip](https://github.com/godotengine/godot-docs-project-starters/releases/download/latest-4.x/singleton_autoload_starter.zip)
-and open it in Godot.
+and open it in Xogot.

-A window notifying you that the project was last opened in an older Godot version may appear, that's not an issue.
+A window notifying you that the project was last opened in an older Xogot version may appear, that's not an issue.
 Click Ok to open the project.

 The project contains two scenes: `scene_1.tscn` and `scene_2.tscn`.
 Each scene contains a label displaying the scene name and a button with its `pressed()` signal connected.
 When you run the project, it starts in `scene_1.tscn`.
-However, pressing the button does nothing.
+However, tapping the button does nothing.

 ### Creating the script